djparentx/SYSTEMS-Manager-for-dArkOS-RE/README.md

 SYSTEMS Manager is designed for dual-storage setups on the R36S, allowing you to automatically or manually switch EmulationStation systems between primary and secondary ROM locations.

 It ensures only systems with actual ROMs appear, improving both organization and performance.
+SYSTEMS Manager requires that Switch to SD2 from the Advanced folder has been run first.

 ---